Dnt-knw/Dnt-knw/README.md

 ### ❓ What are you interested in?

 💬 Frontend development with React and mobile development with React Native

+### ❓ What kind of education do you have?

+💬 I graduated from StSAU with a degree related to the hotel business

 ### ❓ When did you start learning frontend development?